-22 Prior period adjustments, changes in accounting policies and estimates and errors
+22 Prior period adjustments, changes in accounting policies and estimates and errors applied retrospectively by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.

 Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
 Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior year adjustment.